solarmon/UCG/README.md

 - conf/templates/(target platform)/template.json

-And the UAE templates are must be at:
+And the UAE templates are must be at the following locations:

 - conf/templates/(target platform)/uae/ocs/adf/template.uae
 - conf/templates/(target platform)/uae/ocs/hdf/template.uae
 - conf/templates/(target platform)/uae/aga/adf/template.uae
 - conf/templates/(target platform)/uae/aga/hdf/template.uae

-There are template files required for OCS/AGA and ADF/HDF as you may want differrent UAE configuration for those different types.
-If you don't require them to be differrent then just make all the template.uae files the same.
+There are template files in separate **OCS** and **AGA** and **ADF** and **HDF** directories.
+This intentional and is to allow differrent UAE configurations for those different chipset and game file types.
+If you don't require for them to be differrent, then just make the template.uae files the same for any or all of the types.

+The target platform config and UAE template file is intentially and generially called **template.json** and **template.uae** so that it is easy just to copy an existing target platform directory to make a new one (although, you still need to edit the contents accordingly).

 **Note:** The UCG tools detects where an Amiga game chipset is OCS or AGA by whether is has 'AGA' in the filename.